The motivation to help with advancement of care in these areas is highly personal for me.

 A simple diagnosis paired with a lot of personal work to figure out what to do with that information finally made all the difference to me.
 I am generally not in pain now--not at all.
 The razor-thin edge I once walked to try to stay out of pain has become a sidewalk.
 I have to be careful in a number of areas lest I still fall off that sidewalk, but in general I can stay out of trouble.
 I live within certain limitations, but I absolutely have my life back.

 It turns out it's not just me.
 Chronic complex illness has become a raging epidemic.
-I've seen family struggle with the same confounding breadth and changeability of symptoms for decades without any answers.
-Friends too.
+The more I read the more that is confirmed.
+I've seen family and friends struggle with the same confounding breadth and changeability of symptoms for decades without any answers.
 I once thought it was rare.
-The more I read, the more I realize that many, many people are on their way to these conditions.
+But many, many people are undoubtedly on their way to these conditions.
 Many, many people are already there.
 The answers are finally arriving to science.
 I'm thrilled.
 But I was late to the party.
 My friends and family and clients have been too, almost without exception.
 Mainstream medicine is late to this party.
 But there are answers arriving fast and there are people who focus on finding them and putting them together into individualized solutions--ongoing experiments tailored for one person and their unique presentation.

 No one needs to struggle for so long as most of us are still doing.
 I want to help speed the answers into mainstream medical care.
 That's a project.
 It'll take a while and a lot more people than me.
 Thankfully there are many who are working to make it happen.
 But I still want to see others get better faster.